-With more specialist black watercolour paper available than ever before, we decided to compare how four different brands of black paper handled with a variety of water-based mediums, including acrylic, metallic, fluorescent, opaque and transparent colours.
-We wanted to explore the unique characteristics of each paper and discover how the different mediums behaved on them and their visibility on the black surface of the paper.
+With more black artist’s watercolour paper available than ever before, we decided to compare how four different brands of black paper handle with a variety of water-based mediums, including acrylic, watercolour, gouache and markers in metallic, fluorescent, opaque and transparent colours.
+We wanted to explore the unique characteristics of each paper and compare the visibility and behaviour of the different mediums and colours on the black surface of the paper.

 Black Watercolour Papers